Steven Universe: The Movie: Theatrical

 A one-night theatrical sing-along screening through Fathom Events was planned for March 23, 2020, including a premiere screening of an episode of Steven Universe Future, but the event was cancelled due to the COVID-19 pandemic.
 Instead, the sing-along edition of the film premiered on Cartoon Network on March 6, 2020, preceding 2 new episodes of Future, while the attached episode was released digitally on the event's original date.

-Through its limited run, the film made $24,012 at the international box-office.

 Reception

 Viewership

 Steven Universe: The Movie was seen by 1.57 million viewers on its original telecast, which was commercial-free.
 This made the film the highest-rated broadcast of the series in over three years.

 Critical response

-The film was universally acclaimed by critics prior to broadcast, with the music, animation and characters highlighted in particular.
+The film was universally acclaimed by critics prior to broadcast, with the music, animation and performance of Stiles highlighted in particular.